websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/creating-a-new-dispatch-task-executor.md

 1. **OSGi Properties**: Add the following properties to the `@Component` annotation.

    * `dispatch.task.executor.name`: defines the string used for the executor's name in the Dispatch UI.
-You can use a language key value to resolve Dispatch Task Executor type localized name in the Dispatch UI.

       ```note::
          If you want your Dispatch Task to use localized names, add a language key value for the ``dispatch.task.executor.name`` property to the module’s ``resources/content/Language.properties`` file.